President and University Professor of Leadership

 Steve is past associate with the Center for Leadership Formation at Seattle University and he is co-creator and former co-director of the Thrivent Fellows Program, a national executive development program designed to identify and equip candidates of promise for executive roles in Lutheran agencies and institutions.
 Steve earlier served as a tenured professor of leadership studies and organizational behavior at Southwest Minnesota State University (SMSU) in Marshall, MN, where he founded and directed the leadership studies program and the Leadership Development Institute.

 Steve holds the B.S. degree in business administration from Southwest Minnesota State University, the J.D. degree from Marquette University Law School, and the Ph.D. degree in higher education and strategic leadership from the University of Virginia, where he was a Governor’s Fellow.
-He holds a diploma from the U.S. Army Judge Advocate General’s School and certificates from the Advanced Leadership Education Program at the Kennedy School of Government and the Institute for Educational Management at the Graduate School of Education at Harvard University.
-Steve is a certified practitioner of The Leadership Circle, a professionally certified executive coach through The Coaches Training Institute, and a trained spiritual director through the Hesychia School of Spiritual Direction at the Redemptorist Renewal Center in Tucson, AZ.
+He holds a certificate in Jesuit Studies from Boston College and is currently pursuing the M.A. degree in Christian Spirituality at Creighton University.
+Steve holds a diploma from the U.S. Army Judge Advocate General’s School and certificates from the Advanced Leadership Education Program at the Kennedy School of Government and the Institute for Educational Management at the Graduate School of Education at Harvard University.
+Steve is a certified practitioner of The Leadership Circle, a professionally certified executive coach through The Coaches Training Institute and the Center for Executive Coaching, a Gallup Certified Strengths Coach, a trained spiritual director through the Hesychia School of Spiritual Direction at the Redemptorist Renewal Center in Tucson, AZ, and a member of Spiritual Directors International, the International Coach Federation, and the International Leadership Association.

-Steve and his wife, Sara, have two daughters, Emma and Lilian and are members of St. Alphonsus parish.
+Steve and his wife, Sara, have two daughters, Emma (17) and Lilian (14) and are members of St. Alphonsus Catholic Church in Mount Pleasant, IA.